elastic/package-registry/CONTRIBUTING.md

     Currently, all configuration options are set by the `import-beats` script on the stream level (path: `dataset/<dataset-name>/manifest.yml`).

-    It may happen that some of them, in different datasets, are simply duplicates or concern the same setting, which will be always equal (e.g. MySQL username, password).
+    It may happen that some of them in different datasets are simply duplicates or concern the same setting, which will be always equal (e.g. MySQL username, password).
 Keep in mind that two datasets may have the same configuration option, but different values (e.g. `period`, `paths`), hence can't be compacted.

-    To sum up, compacting takes down from the user the necessity to setup the same configuration option few times.
+    To sum up, compacting takes down from the user the necessity to setup the same configuration option few times (one per dataset).

 8. Define all variable properties.